 People Can Be Surprisingly Reactive

-The difference between now and then is not so much age as it is people knowing I’m a pro athlete.
+The difference between now and then is not so much age as it is people knowing I’m a pro-athlete.
 They can rationalize to themselves that I’m not drinking because of something related to my training.
-This is not speculation.
 People ask why I’m not drinking, but then usually answer their own question with something along the lines of “oh you must have a fight coming up”.

 It’s as if my decision to not drink makes people question everything about their drinking.
-A vegetarian once complained of the same thing: when people find out you don’t do something that everyone else considers normal, they question you and often times will attempt to bring you back to their level.
+A vegetarian once complained of the same thing: when people learn that you don’t do something everyone else considers normal, they question you and attempt to bring you back to their level.
 This is why one must be supremely confident in their decision.
 Also, a great support system helps.

 You Learn Who Has Your Back